Simon-Delcamp/Unveil.jl/README.md

 The idea is to give quick and simple tools to interested researchers, written in a new, promising and well maintain programming language for him to evolve.

 As can be see on the next Figure, the module **Unveil.jl** is the main one.
-It contains 8 functions, each one comunicating with others modules inside this package.
-To be able to use one function of **Unveil**, you should first produce a '.txt' variable file.
+It contains 7 functions (plus two in development), each one comunicating with others modules.
+To be able to use one function of **Unveil**, a first '.txt' file containing all the variables needed should be constructed.
 This allow to use functions with high numbers or long inputs more easily and quickier.
-The files should be of the same structure as the one specified in folder 'varfiles' (one file for each Unveil function, with corresponding names).
+The files should be of the same structure as the one specified in the folder 'varfiles' (one file for each Unveil function, with corresponding names).

 ![Structuration of the code](docs/build/assets/codestructure.png)